 The Tier 2 Assessment and Evaluation will be for agency investments for which the Tier 1 Screening identified a potentially significant climate risk.
 A Tier 2 assessment would be needed to assess the scope of the risk, analyze actions required to address the risk, and evaluate the options – expected to start following the Tier 1 Climate Risk Screening and be systematically implemented after October 1, 2016 for new investments.

-Apply detailed climate data, including secondary climate variables (e.g., flood maps, cropping patterns, and water resource information).
+Apply relevant climate information, including secondary climate variables (e.g., flood maps, cropping patterns, and water resource information).

 Analyze the scope of the climate risk (e.g., geographic, beneficiary populations, financial).
 In some cases, this may require new studies.